 Existing System Retrofit: The baseline for existing system retrofit shall be the applicable control type from the pre-existing system, from Table 35.

-Replace-on-Burnout (ROB) and New Construction (NC): The baseline for ROB and NC projects is assumed to be a modulating air compressor with blow down, to align with standard industry practice.
-The baseline efficiency is given from the Modulation category in Table 35.
+Replace-on-Burnout (ROB) and New Construction (NC): The baseline for ROB and NC projects is assumed to be a modulating air compressor with blow down (a standard industry practice).
+The baseline efficiency is given from the modulation category in Table 35.

 High-efficiency Condition

-High-efficiency conditions for compressed air system are given in Table 35.
+High-efficiency conditions for compressed air system are in Table 35.

 Table 35: Air Compressor Energy Factors